What is workforce management?

 Performance measurement: WFM identifies performance drivers and deterrents by monitoring employee performance and engagement using granular metrics and people analytics.

-Compliance: WFM also entails standardizing training and certification requirements for certain roles and compliance with union agreements and labor laws.
+Compliance: WFM also entails standardizing training and certification requirements for specific roles and compliance with union agreements and labor laws.

 Traditionally, contact centers relied on spreadsheets or siloed solutions for WFM — which are prone to human error and unresponsive to changes or multi-channel interactions.
-However, a modern, agile contact center needs an AI-driven WFM solution — like Sprinklr’s Modern Care — that leverages automation and machine learning to arm supervisors with real-time insights on forecasting, staff availability, and productivity with features such as:
+However, a modern, agile contact center needs an AI-driven WFM solution — like Sprinklr Service — that leverages automation and machine learning to arm supervisors with real-time insights on forecasting, staff availability, and productivity with features such as:

 AI-powered forecasting of daily, weekly, monthly, and quarterly case volume based on historical trends, seasonal spikes, and one-time events.
 AI enables your supervisors to identify their busiest days and detect seasonal events that impact forecasts — which eventually increases their operational efficiency.

 Staff planning to give insights on resources required vs. resources available.
 This way, you can meet SLAs without overstaffing and hire only required resources — leading to lower labor overhead.

 Scheduling agents’ shifts based on predicted call volumes and managing agents’ leaves, breaks, downtime, and more.
 Our AI-led WFM model factors in call volumes, agent handling time (AHT), agent skills, and interactive voice response (IVR) time.